-"Taketori Monogatari", or The Tale of Bamboo Cutter, is believed to be Japan's oldest tale depicted during the late-9th to early-10th centuries.
-It is commonly known as Princess Kaguya, who was born inside a shining bamboo shoot, and brought up by an old bamboo cutter and his wife.
-Later Princess Kaguya is proposed by several nice young men.
-However, one night she goes back to the moon, declining their passionate proposals.
+Taketori-monogatari, The Tale of Bamboo Cutter, is believed to be Japan's oldest tale depicted during the late-9th to early-10th centuries.
+It is commonly known as Princess Kaguya, who was born inside a glimmering bamboo shoot, and brought up by an old bamboo cutter and his wife.
+Later Princess Kaguya was proposed by several nice young men.
+However, one night she went back to the moon, after declining their on-going passionate proposals.

 Just for information.
-Interestingly, bamboo shoots are indispensable as a spring seasonal ingredient like boiled bamboo shoots served with Japanese pepper and dried bonito shavings on it, or bamboo shoot rice boiled together with Japanese pepper.
-Please enjoy it to the fullest!
+Interestingly, bamboo shoots are indispensable as a spring seasonal ingredient like boiled bamboo shoots which are served with Japanese pepper and dried bonito shavings on it, or bamboo shoot rice boiled together with Japanese pepper.
+Enjoy it to the fullest!

 Bamboo is also used in many aspects of Japanese traditional culture.